Skip to main content

 • Paper and cardboard, including empty pizza boxes, egg cartons, and window envelopes.

-LIDS
+RECYCLING LIDS

-Flat lids
+Flat lids:

-Small lids
+Small lids:

 HOW CLEAN IS CLEAN